Trachystemon

 Trachystemon is a monotypic genus of flowering plants belonging to the family Boraginaceae.
 The only species is Trachystemon orientalis, commonly known as Abraham-Isaac-Jacob or early-flowering borage.

 Its native range is Bulgaria to Turkey.

 It is a perennial herb of the family Boraginaceae.
 It is frequently grown as an ornamental for its early blue-violet flowers and large leaves.
 It quickly spreads to provide a dense groundcover.
 "Trachystemon" is derived from the Greek "trachys", meaning rough, and "stemon", a stamen.
 The specific epithet, "orientalis" means eastern or from the orient, and is a reference to the native distribution of this species.
 Trachystemon orientalis is endemic to southeastern Europe and western Asia.
+In Turkey it is known as Kalidirk dolmasi and leaves are traditionally eaten as a spinach-like vegetable.